 European Red Ant(Myrmica rubra) – The European Red Ant is also called the European Fire Ant; It is an invasive insect in Maine, increasing in both its geographical range (particularly in coastal communities) and in its encounters with homeowners.
 However, these ants are only distantly related to the ‘true’ fire ants found in the southern U.S. and Latin America.

 Leek Moth (Cornell) — Leek moths were captured in a pheremone trap in Jackman, Maine on 5/19/2020, the earliest capture to date in Maine.
 Leek moth as of 2019 has also spread to the Rangeley, Maine area and is expected to continue its spread in Maine.
 The larvae of this moth are destructive to all members of the Allium plant family, but especially to leeks.

-Tree of heaven (invasive plant and favorite host of Spotted Lanternfly but it also has over 70 other host plants, including apples, peaches, and especially grapes) (NH Department of Agriculture)
+Tree of heaven (invasive plant and favorite host of Spotted Lanternfly but it also has over 70 other host plants, including apples, stone fruits, hops and especially grapes) (NH Department of Agriculture)

 Spotted Wing Drosophila(invasive) (a unique fruit fly native to Asia which has spread from west to east across North America all the way to Maine) (see Fruit Flies)